2013–14 FC Barcelona season

 The 2013–14 season was Futbol Club Barcelona's 115th in existence and the club's 83rd consecutive season in the top flight of Spanish football.
 This was the first and only season under head coach Gerardo Martino.

-This season was the first since 2006–07 without fellow teammate Eric Abidal, who departed to Monaco after his contract expired.
+This season was the first since 2006–07 without teammate Eric Abidal, who departed to Monaco after his contract expired.

 Season overview

 June

 On 3 June, Brazilian Neymar was officially presented as a Barcelona player to more than 50,000 fans at Camp Nou.
 He joined the squad after the 2013 FIFA Confederations Cup in Brazil.
 On 20 June, after spending the previous season on loan to Mallorca, it was officially announced that Andreu Fontàs will be joining Celta de Vigo for a sum of €1 million.
 Barça will retain a buy-back clause in addition to the player's rights in any future transfer.
 While at Celta, Fontàs will be reunited with former Barcelona B coach Luis Enrique, whom he managed between 2008 and 2010.
 On 28 June, it was announced that Santos will participate in the 2013 edition of the Joan Gamper Trophy on 2 August at the Camp Nou.
 Santos' participation was agreed upon Barça signing Neymar.